coolneighbors/unWISE-verse/README.md

-# ZPipe
+# unWISE-verse

 An integrated unWISE data collection and Zooniverse upload pipeline using the Panoptes-Client
 ## Description
-ZPipe allows a user to quickly download a large set of target data from the WiseView server and upload the data to a Zooniverse subject set.
+unWISE-verse allows a user to quickly download a large set of target data from the WiseView server and upload the data to a Zooniverse subject set.
 In addition, users have the option to just download data without uploading, or uploading an existing set set of target png's.
 ## Getting Started
 ### Dependencies
 * Valid Zooniverse login credentials, contributor access to an existing project.